 MaximeMartin is a Belgian racing driver who contested in various motorsport disciplines since his debut in 2004.
 Most recently, he spent four seasons (2014 to 2017) with BMW in the DTM.
-For 2018, he signed a deal to compete with Aston Martin Racing in the FIA World Endurance Championship.
+In 2018, he signed a deal to compete with Aston Martin in the FIA World Endurance Championship and other GT competitions.

 Maxime with his father Jean-Michele Martin

 A son of the four-time Spa 24h winner

 Maxime Martin was born in March 1986 in Uccle near Brussels.
 Considering that he is the son of famous Jean-Michel Martin, the four-time winner of 24 Hours of Spa, Maxime’s racing career started relatively.
 In 2005, at 18 years of age, he has begun his career behind the wheel of a MINI Cooper in the national Challenge championship.

 In 2006, Martin progressed to Belgian Formula Renault 1.6 and took the 4th position in the final standings while in 2007, he has competed in Eurocup Megane Trophy, taking one win and finishing 3rd in the standings.

 He spent another season in the same competition and that year was definitely better than the previous one.
 Martin scored six wins and finished the season as a vice-champion.
 In 2008, Maxime also won the title in the French Renault Clio Cup.